 The assembly line I work at is roughly the length of a football field, assuming you found a football field the length of the New Jersey Turnpike.
 My job is to line up a circuit board under a machine that stamps a chip on it.
 I know the board is lined up when a bell sounds and the machine comes down and I have to move my hands really fast or they'll get crushed.
 I have to stop writing this now because Jim is coming to punch me again.

-I'm a huge gay faggot who likes having dicks shoved in his butt at 1,000 PSI with 180 Nm of torque.
-Sorry, one of the robot arms on the assembly line wrote that.
+It's my second day on the job and I've already made several enemies, mostly the robot arms on the assembly line.
 They're all mad at me because my incompetence has reduced the number of breaks they get.
 Breaks are a pretty big deal around here: If you're a robot arm, you get lowered into a vat of hallucinogenic stroyent that lets your A.I. chip live out its wildest fantasies.
 If you're a regular worker like me, you can go to the Designated Leisure Activity Room (or as most of my coworkers call it, simply "The Room"), where you can toss around a football and talk about your relationship problems:

 Bitterman: Has anyone ever thought about cheating on their girlfriend? (tosses football)

 Me: (catches football) Let me put it this way: all the time!